Generic Name: zolpidem (zole-PI-dem)

 - Ambien may cause drowsiness, dizziness, blurred vision, or lightheadedness.
 These effects may be worse if you take it with alcohol or certain medicines.
 Use Ambien with caution.
 Do not drive or perform other possibly unsafe tasks until you know how you react to it.

-- Do not drink alcohol or use medicines that may cause drowsiness (eg, sleep aids, muscle relaxers) while you are using Ambien; it may add to their effects.
+- Do not take Ambien if you drink alcohol that day or before bed, or if you use medicines that may cause drowsiness (eg, sleep aids, muscle relaxers) while you are using Ambien; it may add to their effects.
 Ask your pharmacist if you have questions about which medicines may cause drowsiness.

 - Ambien is usually used only for a short period of time.
 If your symptoms do not get better within 7 to 10 days or if they get worse, check with your doctor.